caoccao/Javet/docs/tutorial/hello_javet.rst

             v8Runtime.getExecutor("console.log('Hello Javet from Pool');").executeVoid();
             // Unregister the Javet console to V8 global object. javetConsoleInterceptor.unregister(v8Runtime.getGlobalObject());
-            // unlock() is not necessary because the Javet engine handles that.
             // close() is not necessary because the Javet pool handles that.
         }
     }